PranjalAgarwal12/HireTrack/README.md

 # 🚀 HireTrack – Recruitment Management System

-A full-stack Recruitment Management System built using **Java Spring Boot** and **MySQL** to streamline the hiring process for recruiters and job seekers.
+A full-stack Recruitment Management System built using *MERN STACK* to streamline the hiring process for recruiters and job seekers.
 HireTrack provides an efficient platform for posting jobs, managing applications, scheduling interviews, and tracking candidates throughout the recruitment lifecycle.

 ---